suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 * a map of group/permission pairs
 * file type

+Unless otherwise stated, all string values in this structure MUST be encoded as UTF-8 without control characters (Unicode general categories Cc or Cf) and SHOULD be limited to human-readable identifiers such as names or POSIX-style paths.
+Binary values conveyed via `bstr` MUST be well-formed for the consuming platform (for example, a UUID or permissions bitmap) and MUST NOT exceed the minimum length required to represent the value canonically.

 Component metadata is applied at time of fetch, copy, or write; see {{I-D.ietf-suit-manifest}}, sections 8.4.10.4, 8.4.10.5, 8.4.10.6.
 Therefore, the component metadata parameter must be set in advance of the component being fetched, copied into, or written.